LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 That's not to say that more studies would be completely useless.
 There are avenues of investigation that are still worth exploring because they could result in useful advances in other fields or can help de-risk commercial scaleup: e.g. work degradation mechanisms or deposition methods.

-But it's safe to say that any further gains would likely be at best incremental.
 There's nothing wrong with incremental progress, and it's a necessary part of commercializing promising technologies.
-But we also have to consider the potential upside.
+But we also have to consider the potential upside and it's safe to say that any further gains would likely be at best marginal.
 The best case for a future hydrogen catalyst is that it reduces energy consumption by ~5% and capital costs by 1%.

 Does that seem like a compelling case for further research investment?